 - equipment used

-- climatic conditions after and during application
+- climactic conditions after and during application

-- crop characteristics and growth stage
+- crop characteristics and growth stag

 - crop growth after application

 - the rate of chemical breakdown in plants, soil or water and resulting products from the breakdown.

 The maximum residue limit (MRL) is the maximum concentration of a chemical residue that is legally permitted to be present in a food, agricultural commodity or animal feed.
 This concentration is expressed in milligrams per kilogram (mg/kg) of the food.